dmamills/opensourceradio/README.md

 ### stream

+before anything else, you'll need FFMPEG locally. if you don't already, run `brew install ffmpeg` to install it locally.

-to start radio stream, `mkdir stream/assets/audio` and populate the directory with mp3 files. then run:
+to start your radio stream, `mkdir stream/assets/audio` and populate the directory with mp3 files. then run:

 ```
 cd stream